Tony Lee (pianist): Biography

 His solo debut, Electric Piano (1971), earned many comparisons to the works of Burt Bacharach.
 He made at least four other LPs, including Tony Lee Trio (British Jazz Artists Vol. 1), probably the quintessential album of his career (1976), Street of Dreams (1979), Hey There (1992) and The Tony Lee Trio Live at the Station (2002), prior to his death from cancer in 2004.

 He had a long-lasting association of some 40 years with bassist Tony Archer in the Tony Lee Trio.
 Lee and Archer also played together in the sextet The Best of British Jazz formed in the early 1970s with Jack Parnell (drums), Kenny Baker (trumpet), Don Lusher (trombone) and Betty Smith (tenor sax).
 The sextet recorded two albums - The Best of British Jazz and The Very Best of British Jazz.

-As with many pianists from the 1950s and 1960s Lee was influenced by Errol Garner, Oscar Peterson and Art Tatum.
+As with many pianists from the 1950s and 1960s Lee was influenced by Erroll Garner, Oscar Peterson and Art Tatum.